Learn more about the leading CAR-T therapy companies and the technologies they use to fight cancer.

-Since January 2015, Amgen and Kite Pharma have been strategic partners in the development and commercialization of CAR-T cell therapies based on Kite’s engineered autologous cell therapy (eACT™) platform and Amgen’s broad array of cancer targets.
+Since January 2015, Amgen and Kite Pharma have been strategic partners in the development and commercialization of CAR-T cell therapies based on the engineered autologous cell therapy (eACT™) platform from Kite Pharma and Amgen’s broad range of cancer targets.
 The collaboration combines Amgen’s immuno-oncology assets with Kite’s industry dominance in the CAR-T cell therapy sector.

 Agios is focused on developing small-molecule anti-cancer therapeutics targeting cancer cell metabolism through the growth factor pathway.
 Agios had a broad partnership with Celgene that assisted its ability to have a July 2013 IPO, in which it became a publicly traded company (NASDAQ: AGIO).
 In May 2016, it then entered a $200 million deal with Celgene to develop therapeutics that impact cellular metabolism and explore immuno-oncology drug prospects.